-Increasing numbers of chemical engineers enter medical school and work in related areas such as pharmaceutical production, biomedical materials, and artificial organs.
-The biomedical engineering option satisfies the needs of these students by adding courses in biology, biochemistry, and biomedical engineering to the foundation in chemical engineering.
-Students therefore can prepare for careers in medicine or biomedical engineering as they obtain a degree in chemical engineering.
+Students can prepare for careers in medicine or biomedical engineering as they obtain a degree in chemical engineering.
+Increasing numbers of chemical engineers enter medical school or work in related areas such as pharmaceutical production, biomedical materials, and artificial organs.
+The biomedical engineering option satisfies their needs by adding courses in biology, biochemistry, and biomedical engineering to the foundation in chemical engineering.